ClaireMakers/asynchronicity-pills-and-exercises/Asynchronicity.md

 For instance, when making calls to servers, **you cannot know how long it will take to get a response**, as that depends on a number of factors, including the speed of your internet.

 Imagine what would happen if our browsers were only able to send one request at a time and had to wait for a response before moving on to the next one!
 For example, when loading the reddit homepage, there's about 266 operations executing to get all the data needed to render everything on the page - if these had to be run one by one by one, some slower than other, you can picture just how slow and frustrating loading any given page would be.
 JavaScript's single thread of execution would end up "blocked" by long-running operations, unable to go ahead and run the next one before the one prior finished executing.
+For instance, if each of the 266 operations needed to load reddit's homepage all took about 4 seconds to run on a slow 3G network, it would take 1064 seconds, or about 18 minutes to load the page entirely!
+It wouldn't be quite so bad on a faster network, but still much slower than what we are used to.

 Enter **asynchronous JavaScript** - asynchronous JavaScript seemingly lets you run more than one operation concurrently, dealing efficiently with these long-running tasks.